noriyukipy/noriyukipy/README.md

 Chatbot changes the world!:wink:

-I am interested in conversational AI💬 (e.g. open-domain chatbot, FAQ chatbot), especially open-domain chatbot based on language generation models such like GPT-2.
+I am working in the field of conversational AI💬 (e.g. open-domain chatbot, FAQ chatbot), especially insterested in open-domain chatbot based on language generation models such as GPT-2.

 ### :octocat: Main Repository